benichi2022/securewriteup-tryhackme/README.md

-# TryHackMe is a popular platform to hone your cybersecurity skills.
+# TryHackMe is a popular cloud-based cybersecurity training platform.

-# In this repo, I will provide writeups and walkthroughs for different rooms covering a wide range of subjects in Cybersecurity.
+# In this repo, I will provide writeups and walkthroughs for different rooms covering a wide range of topics in Cybersecurity.